mkante/wassy/README.md

     });

 ```
-You can defined or override headers during request as well
+You will define or override default headers during request

 ```
 var promise =